textbook/textbook.github.io/content/development/js-tdd-e2e.md

 npm ERR!     path/to/.npm/_logs/2020-11-03T21_01_26_636Z-debug.log
 ```

-Cypress is unhappy because we're _not actually running the app_.
+Cypress is unhappy because we're _not actually running the app_, so it can't find the specified base URL.
 As a simple fix, open an extra command line, navigate to the working directory and run `npm start`.
 Once the default CRA home screen shows up in your browser, call the shot then run the E2E tests again in your first command line:

 ```bash
 $ npm run e2e